Actions

 "It's so much more different than just boxing.
 It's a true gladiator sport," Fayne said.
 "It differs from the range, from the conditioning, the training."

-The sport is bringing in millions of views and Fayne works to be the best in ring, he hopes to encourage others to find what they love, fight to be better and let it lead them to success.
+The sport is bringing in millions of views with Fayne winning his first major fight with a knockout.
+Fayne says he works to be the best in ring and hopes to encourage others to find what they love, fight to be better and let it lead them to success.

 "Anything that you like to do.
 Whether it's cooking, it's drawing, it's making clothes, making people feel good, making them laugh," he said.
 "Do whatever, whatever suits you, but go as hard as you can with it."